Sample clip of my debate with an

 “You are going to oppose to my real and furious lust an abstract moral demand that hangs in the air with no way of being enforced??”
 This is one way to focus the question that people like Harris and Shermer apparaently [sic] don't grasp.

 The consideration of mores versus ethos touches upon a common atheist misconception, particularly Christopher Hitchens, who think that it is ridiculous to claim that God gave the Ten Commandments since surely, people prior to the Ten Commandments know that murder, lying, etc. were wrong.
-What God was doing is building a nation from the ground up from a group of people who had been institutionalized due to 400 years of slavery in Egypt (more details on this are found here); do they really fail to note that it is the Bible that tells us that Moses fled Egypt after committing murder?
+What God was doing is building a nation from the ground up from a group of people who had been institutionalized due to centuries of slavery in Egypt (more details on this are found here); do they really fail to note that it is the Bible that tells us that Moses fled Egypt after committing murder?

 The problem is that atheists seem to think that when Judeo-Christians refer to “absolute morality,” “moral law,” “moral code,” et al, they are referring to a set of statements such as the Ten Commandments.
 But what is being referred to in such cases is God’s will, God’s nature, God’s promptings, God’s potency in establishing and administering morality, God’s holding us accountable, etc. (see Is There a Common Misconception Regarding Absolute Moral Claims?).